betmma/my_balatro_mods/README.md

 - Reserve Area: You can reserve tarot cards instead of using them when opening a tarot pack.
 - Reserve Area Plus: You can reserve spectral cards instead of using them when opening a spectral pack.
 Also get an ethereal tag now.

+# Betmma Voucher Pack: Adds a Booster Pack called Voucher Pack, allowing you to redeem 1 of 3 vouchers
+This mod's code is based on [Coupon Book mod](https://github.com/nicholassam6425/balatro-mods/blob/main/balamod/apis/center_hook.lua) which is for Balamod, and I ported it into steamodded.

 # Note that [Steamodded](https://github.com/Steamopollys/Steamodded) is required to load the mods.
 The mods are written and tested on Steamodded 0.9.8.